dl1bz/deskhpsdr/README.md

 ### Version 2.6.0 (final version)

 On March 4, 2025 the **first final version 2.6.0 of deskHPSDR** is published.
+This version will not get new functions, only bugfixes if any become known.
+Further development will start later from version 2.7.x after a short break in development.

 ### Version 2.5.x (developer version)
 - completed: if using Hermes-Lite 2 add autogain regulation as option for RxPGA gain (need insert AUTOGAIN=ON in ```make.config.deskhpsdr```)